JuliaIO/HDF5.jl/docs/juliacon_2023/juliacon_2023_presentation.md

 # What is HDF5?

-HDF5 stands for Hierarchial Data Format version 5 and is maintained by The HDF Group.
+HDF5 stands for Hierarchial Data Format version 5 and is maintained by The HDF Group, formerly part of the National Center for Supercomputing Appplications (NCSA).

-* HDF5 is a file format with an open specification
+* HDF5 is a file format with an open specification.
-* HDF5 is a C Library and API
+* HDF5 is a C Library and API.
-* HDF5 is a data model
+* HDF5 is a data model.

 ---

 # When to use HDF5

-* Store numeric array and attributes in nested groups
+* Store numeric array and attributes in nested groups.
-* Use it when you want to compactly store lot of binary data
+* Use it when you want to compactly store binary data.

 ## When not to use HDF5
-* Arrays of variable-length strings
+* You have arrays of variable-length strings.
+Used fixed lengths strings instead.
-* Tables of heterogeneous data
+* You have tables of heterogeneous data.
+Consider using columnar layouts.
+Other formats are more optimized for tables.

 ---